itinycheng/flink-connector-clickhouse/README.md

    true.
 2. The data is updated and deleted by the primary key, please be aware of this when using it in the partition table.

+**breaking**
+Since version 1.16, we have taken shard weight into consideration, this may affect which shard the data is distributed to.

 ## Data Type Mapping